aws-samples/aws-builders-fair-projects/reinvent-2019/connected-photo-booth/INSTALL.md

 ### Use Cerebro with Web Portal

-* Start Using the portal byt asking for different profiles - all being a reserved word
+* Start Using the portal by asking for different profiles - empty profile entry shows all selfies available
 * Trigger the create profile first
 * Then ask to take a selfie
 * Ending the session will delete all images from the system